Vertebroplasty & Kyphoplasty

 You will need to have blood drawn for tests prior to the procedure to determine if your blood clots normally.

 On the day of the procedure, you should be able to take your usual medications with sips of water or clear liquid up to six hours before the procedure.
-You should avoid drinking orange juice, cream and milk.
+You should avoid drinking juice, cream and milk.
+Follow your doctor's instructions.

 In most cases, you should take your usual medications, especially blood pressure medications.
-These may be taken with sips of water on the morning of your procedure.
+Take these with sips of water on the morning of your procedure.

 You will be given a gown to wear during the procedure.